You’re ahead of the game. Your brand has a podcast. You’ve got great topics and guests, mastered editing, and regularly uploaded content.

-While your podcast certainly places you ahead of the curve when it comes to rich media production, you’ll need to beef it up in order to stay at the forefront of the major changes that lie ahead for SEO.
+While your podcast certainly places you ahead of the curve for rich media production, you’ll need to beef it up to stay at the forefront of the significant changes that lie ahead for SEO.

 But isn’t video content difficult and expensive to create?

-There are several reasons that businesses opt to produce a podcast rather than video content.
-Podcasts are popular, they don’t require sophisticated equipment, you can record them pretty much anywhere, and it’s easy to have guests phone in from remote locations.
+There are several reasons businesses opt to produce a podcast rather than video content.
+Podcasts are popular.
+They don’t require sophisticated equipment, you can record them anywhere, and it’s easy to have guests phone in from remote locations.